 During a natural birth, you will experience a lot of physical, emotional, and mental stress.
 The last thing you want to be worrying about is your baby’s health.
 You need your focus to be on managing the pain and delivering your child.

-That is why you must monitor your baby’s health throughout your pregnancy and labor.
-Continual monitoring will allow you to get the help you need if it becomes necessary for a doctor to intervene.
+That is why you must ensure a skilled professional will monitor your baby’s health throughout your pregnancy and labor.
+This will allow you to get the help you need if it becomes necessary for a doctor to intervene.

 2. Practice Relaxation and Coping Skills